 - The coconut water inside symbolizes the heavenly bliss realized by union with God.

-However, smashing the coconuts has huge metaphorical significance in Hinduism.
+The golden chariot was significantly slowed down by the broken coconuts in its path.
+Indeed, smashing the coconuts has huge metaphorical significance in Hinduism.
 Therefore, devotees break the coconut in the path of the chariot.
-In so doing, they pray Lord Murugan will shatter their ego thereby granting them the strength to obtain self realization.
+In so doing, they pray Lord Murugan will shatter their ego, thereby granting them the strength to obtain self realization.

-The devotees were very peaceful and humble as the chariot began to approach They devoutly said their prayers in front of the approaching golden chariot.
+The devotees were very peaceful and humble as the chariot began to approach.
+Additionally, they devoutly said their prayers in front of the approaching golden chariot.

 Therefore, there was a special crew that operated ahead of the Penang Thaipusam golden chariot to keep the road clear.
 It was a slow process but effective nonetheless.